kelvinyelyen/next-auth/README.md

         ├── .env
         └── ... (other project files and folders)

-`routes.ts` in `app/api/auth/[...nextauth]/`

-- Contains the API routes and configurations for authentication, specifically using NextAuth.js.
-It defines how the authentication process works and interacts with various authentication providers.

-`prisma.ts` in `lib/`

-- Utility module that exports a configured instance of the Prisma Client.
-Prisma Client is used to interact with your PostgreSQL database and perform CRUD operations.

-`schema.prisma` in `prisma/`
-- This file defines your database schema using Prisma's DSL (Domain-Specific Language).
-It specifies the structure of your database tables, relationships between them, and additional settings.

 ## Contributing

-This project was aimed at streamlining and automating common project tasks, with a focus on creating an authentication template for Next.js projects.
+This project is aimed at streamlining and automating common project tasks, with a focus on creating an authentication template for Next.js projects.

-Please note that this template is still under development, and I am actively looking for ways to further streamline for easy use and customization.
-Your contributions, feedback, and suggestions are highly appreciated.
+The template is under development, and contributions, feedback, and suggestions are highly appreciated.

 ### How to Contribute